Ostap-Z/CypressPractice/README.md

 This will override default cypress arguments set in the `docker-compose.yml` file, pass your custom arguments to cypress and run the `registration` cypress tests in the `firefox` browser:
 ```
-docker compose run conduit cypress run --spec tests/registration/registration.feature --browser firefox
+docker compose run conduit --spec tests/registration/registration.feature --browser firefox
 ```

 ## Docker Build and Run
-You can build and run a container manually to be able to develop tests inside a Docker container
+You can build and run a container manually to be able to develop tests inside a Docker container.

 1. Build a Docker image from the `Dockerfile` located in the current directory (.) and tags (-t) the image with your custom image name:
 ```